Hyperbolic band theory: Results and Discussion

-In analogy with the Euclidean case of Sec.~\ref{sec:sec:ordinary}, the Fuchsian group $\Gamma$ is in fact isomorphic to $\pi_1(\Sigma_g)$~\cite{FarkasKra}.
-The (nonunique) choice of presentation of $\pi_1(\Sigma_g)$, an example of which is given in Eq.~(\ref{pi1Sigmag}), depends on the particular action of $\Gamma$ on $\mathbb{H}$.
-Isomorphic subgroups $\Gamma\subset PSL(2,\mathbb{R})$ that generate the same $\{4g,4g\}$ hyperbolic tiling are the analog of distinct choices of basis vectors for the same periodic lattice in the Euclidean case.

 In this geometric picture, we again have two complex manifolds, although they are no longer isomorphic --- not as complex manifolds and not even topologically.
 One is the Riemann surface $\Sigma_g$, which is a minimal domain for the real configuration space.
-As in the Euclidean case, there is a particular complex manifold structure on $\Sigma_g$ that is inherited from the quotient by $\Gamma$ (and hence from the particular choice of tessellation).
-The other manifold is $\mbox{Jac}(\Sigma_g)$, the Jacobian of $\Sigma_g$ which parametrizes distinct $U(1)$-representations $\chi$ of $\pi_1(\Sigma_g)$.
-The manifold $\Sigma_g$ is $2$-dimensional over the real numbers (or $1$-dimensional over $\mathbb C$) just as in the Euclidean case, although it is no longer homeomorphic to a torus.
-On the other hand, $\mbox{Jac}(\Sigma_g)$ is $2g$-dimensional over $\mathbb R$ --- in fact, it is homeomorphic to the torus $T^{2g}=(S^1)^{2g}$.
-Yet another difference is that while $\mbox{Jac}(\Sigma_g)$ remains a group under addition of phases, $\Sigma_g$ does not admit a group law.
+As in the Euclidean case, there is a particular complex manifold structure on $\Sigma_g$ that is inherited from the quotient by $\Gamma$ and, hence, from the particular choice of tessellation.
+The other manifold is $\Jac(\Sigma_g)$, the Jacobian of $\Sigma_g$, which parametrizes distinct $U(1)$-representations $\chi$ of $\pi_1(\Sigma_g)$.
+The manifold $\Sigma_g$ is $2$-dimensional just as in the Euclidean case, although it is no longer homeomorphic to a $2$-torus.
+On the other hand, $\Jac(\Sigma_g)$ is $2g$-dimensional and is homeomorphic to the $2g$-torus $T^{2g}=(S^1)^{2g}$.
+Yet another difference is that while $\Jac(\Sigma_g)$ remains a group under addition of phases, $\Sigma_g$ does not admit a group law.

-From these observations, we propose that despite the absence of an abelian translation group, the choice of a $\{4g,4g\}$ hyperbolic lattice induces naturally a notion of crystal momentum: a $2g$-dimensional hyperbolic crystal momentum,

-where $\sim$ is again the antipodal map on intervals.
-In other words, we propose that $\mbox{Jac}(\Sigma_g)$ plays the role of a \emph{hyperbolic Brillouin zone}.
+From these observations, we propose that despite the absence of an abelian translation group, the choice of a $\{4g,4g\}$ hyperbolic lattice induces naturally a notion of crystal momentum: a $2g$-dimensional hyperbolic crystal momentum, $\b{k}=\left(k_a^{(1)},k_b^{(1)},\ldots,k_a^{(g)},k_b^{(g)}\right)\in T^{2g}\cong\Jac(\Sigma_g)$.
+In other words, we propose that $\Jac(\Sigma_g)$ plays the role of a \emph{hyperbolic Brillouin zone}.
 By analogy with the Euclidean case described earlier, the notion of hyperbolic crystal momentum can be used to construct eigenfunctions $\psi$ of $H$ starting from a single reference unit cell $\c{D}$.
-For $z=x+iy$ in the Poincar\'e disk, we generalize the Bloch condition (\ref{Bloch}) to
+For $z=x+iy$ in the Poincar\'e disk, we generalize the Bloch condition to